omarbelkady/LinuxTerminalBash/README.md

 $ : ===> followed the by the first letter of the command and press tab to cycle through which command you want
 ```

-### show the files in the working directory
+### Show the files in the working directory

 ```console
 root@omarbelkady:~$ ls
 ```

-### show all the files in the working directory including the hidden files
+### Show all the files in the working directory including the hidden files

 ```console
 root@omarbelkady:~$ ls -la
 ```

-### show all the files in the working directory with their permissions in a long list format
+### Show all the files in the working directory with their permissions in a long list format

 ```console
 root@omarbelkady:~$ ls -ll
 ```

-### show all the files in the working directory with their permissions in a long list format in sorted order by date:time
+### Long list format in sorted order by date:time of all your files,dirs and their Permissions

 ```console
 root@omarbelkady: ~$ ls -ll -t
 ```

 ### Stop an existing process

 ```console
 root@omarbelkady:~$ kill
 ```

 ### Kill All Node Processes

 ```console
 root@omarbelkady:~$ pkill -9 node
 ```

 ### Kill A Process By Name

 ```console
 root@omarbelkady:~$ killall
 ```

-### could not get lock error fix STEPS
+### Could not get lock error fix STEPS

 ```bash
 root@omarbelkady:~$ ps aux | grep -i apt root@omarbelkady:~$ kill -9 processid